VarmiloVA/Alien-Invasion-by-Varmilo/README.md

 # Alien-Invasion-by-Varmilo
-The Alien Invasion game made using Python and the pygame library
+The Alien Invasion game using Python and the pygame package

 In general:
 In Alien Invasion, the player controls a mothership.
 The player can control the mothership